quantiota/Raspberry-Pi-AI-Agent-Host-Book/A-Docker-Stack-Directory-Structure.md

 for best practices and recent recommendations, as these can change over time due to evolving security standards.

+## `nginx.env`

+- `DOMAIN=yourdomain`: This is an environment variable setting.

+  - **Key**: `DOMAIN`
+  - **Value**: `yourdomain`

+  This variable likely serves as a placeholder for the actual domain name that you'd use with your Nginx configurations.
+When deploying or starting up the Nginx server, the value for `DOMAIN` would replace any instances of `${DOMAIN}` in the configuration templates, such as in `default.conf.template`.
+By using environment variables, you can dynamically adjust the configurations without having to modify the configuration files directly.

 ## `default.conf`

 The default.conf is generated from the default.conf.template by replacing the placeholder ${DOMAIN} with the desired domain value.
 This dynamic approach ensures flexibility in configuring different environments or domains using the same template.